fusiongyro/lbac/tutor8.md

   *  Batch Processing

-     In the early days, batch  processing was the only choice ... there was no interactive computing.
+     In the early days, batch  processing was the only choice… there was no interactive computing.
 Even  today, compilers run in essentially batch mode.

-     In a mainframe compiler as  well  as  many  micro compilers, considerable effort is expended on error recovery ... it can consume as much as 30-40%  of  the  compiler  and completely drive the design.
+     In a mainframe compiler as  well  as  many  micro compilers, considerable effort is expended on error recovery… it can consume as much as 30-40%  of  the  compiler  and completely drive the design.
 The idea is to avoid halting on the first error, but rather to keep going at all costs,  so  that  you